The article “3 Cold Sales Email Strategies (That Drive Leads)” was originally published in 2018. It has been reworked and modernized for 2020.

 To summarize, if your message is too vague and does not address a specific problem in the subject line, the chances of getting opened are slim.
 You’ll need to be straightforward and direct in your approach to compete against a congested inbox.

-Never create a disconnect between your subject line and the body context.
+Never create a disconnect between your subject line and the body content.
 This leaves a bad taste in the mouth of your buyer and you’ve essentially traded higher open rate for a lower close rate.

 Propose a clear solution to the pain points of your ideal customer.
 If you have narrowed your target audience down by segmenting your email list, you should know exactly what these common problems are.
-The idea of repairing an underperforming aspect of your buyers business demands their attention.
+The idea of repairing an under-performing aspect of your buyers business demands their attention.

 The tone of your email should be directed towards the decision maker at the company.
 Understand that your target buyer is likely more than two-thirds of the way through their buying process, and is educated in your industry.
 A long list of reasons why your product or service is great will not keep your prospects attention.
 Use this moment to provide a validation and credibility around your offer from a real customer in a matching situation.